What is in a Journal Entry?

 When complete, it will look similar to this:

 3. Click Save, then move to Payment Settings.
-Here is where you will manage the most important part of the journal entry’s creation - deposit by the processor.
+Here is where you will manage the most important part of the journal entry’s creation - deposit by the gateway.

 Payment Settings

-The payment method for an order can dictate the processing method of an order even when its payment processor information is not attached to the order.
+The payment method for an order can dictate the processing method of an order even when its payment gateway information is not attached to the order.

 For example, a Shopify sale channel uses both Shopify Payments and PayPal to process different payment events.
 A customer may check out with a Visa card through Shopify Payments, and then hours later process a second order with the same Visa card through PayPal.
 The two different orders will possess different payment methods when downloaded to Webgility to identify themselves.